NVIDIA-Merlin/Transformers4Rec/docs/source/core_features.md

 Over the past decade there has been a trend toward leveraging and adapting approaches proposed by Natural Language Processing (NLP) research like Word2Vec, GRU, and Attention for recommender systems (RecSys).
 The phenomena is especially noticeable for sequential and session-based recommendation where the sequential processing of users interactions is analogous to the language modeling (LM) task and many key RecSys architectures have been adapted from NLP, like GRU4Rec -- the seminal Recurrent Neural Network (RNN)-based architecture for session-based recommendation.

 More recently, Transformer architectures have become the dominant technique over convolutional and recurrent neural networks for language modeling tasks.
 Because of their efficient parallel training, these architectures scale well with training data and model size, and are effective at modeling long-range sequences.

-They have similarly been applied to sequential recommendation in architectures like SASRec, BERT4Rec and BST and more recently to session-based recommendation.
+Transformers have similarly been applied to sequential recommendation in architectures like [SASRec](https://arxiv.org/abs/1808.09781), [BERT4Rec](https://arxiv.org/abs/1904.06690) and [BST](https://arxiv.org/pdf/1905.06874.pdf%C2%A0), providing higher accuracy than architectures based on CNN and RNNs, as can be seen in their reported experiments and also in our [ACM RecSys'21 paper](https://github.com/NVIDIA-Merlin/publications/blob/main/2021_acm_recsys_transformers4rec/recsys21_transformers4rec_paper.pdf).

-You can read more about this relationship between NLP and RecSys and the evolution of the architectures for sequential and session-based recommendation in our [ACM RecSys'21 paper](https://github.com/NVIDIA-Merlin/publications/blob/main/2021_acm_recsys_transformers4rec/recsys21_transformers4rec_paper.pdf).
+You can read more about this relationship between NLP and RecSys and the evolution of the architectures for sequential and session-based recommendation towards Transformers in our [paper](https://github.com/NVIDIA-Merlin/publications/blob/main/2021_acm_recsys_transformers4rec/recsys21_transformers4rec_paper.pdf) too.

 <div style="text-align: center; margin: 20pt"><img src="../../images/nlp_x_recsys.png" alt="A timeline illustrating the influence of NLP research in Recommender Systems" style="width:800px;"/><figcaption>Fig. 1 - A timeline illustrating the influence of NLP research in Recommender Systems, from the <a href="https://github.com/NVIDIA-Merlin/publications/blob/main/2021_acm_recsys_transformers4rec/recsys21_transformers4rec_paper.pdf)">Transformers4Rec paper</a></figcaption></div>